-The district court properly concluded that it lacks subject matter jurisdiction in this case because regardless of the transboundary nature of anthropogenic climate change there are no "uniquely federal interests" at issue in this case that require that the state law claims be treated as a matter of federal law.
+The district court properly concluded that it lacked subject matter jurisdiction because regardless of the transboundary nature of anthropogenic climate change there are no "uniquely federal interests" at issue in this case that require that the state law claims be transmuted into federal ones.
 The Supreme Court has described cases involving such "uniquely federal interests" as those "narrow areas [that are] . . . concerned with the rights and obligations of the United States, interstate and international disputes implicating the conflicting rights of States or our relations with foreign nations, and admiralty cases."
 Tex.
 Indus., Inc. v.
 Radcliff Materials, Inc., 451 U.S. 630, 641 (1981) (citation omitted).
-As the district court concluded and as Plaintiffs persuasively argue in their brief, this case invokes none of those concerns.
-This holds true whether Defendants seek to frame Plaintiffs' claims as "arising under" federal common law, as raising disputed and substantial federal issues, or as being completely preempted.
-As Plaintiffs rightly point out, the first two arguments are masks for more straightforward preemption arguments properly addressed by state courts, and the last argument is simply wrong.
+As the district court concluded and as Plaintiff persuasively argues in its brief, this case invokes none of those concerns.
+This holds true whether Defendants seek to frame Plaintiff's claims as "arising under" federal common law, as raising disputed and substantial federal issues, or as being completely preempted.
+As Plaintiff rightly points out, the first two arguments are masks for more straightforward preemption arguments properly addressed by state courts, and the last argument is simply wrong.
 Pl.
 Br.
-24-48.
+21-41.